huhuapop/intuitive_stream/README.md

 Here you will find 6 files
 VideoAndAnalysisProcess.pdf The workflow for video play and analysis
+VideoAndAnalysisProcess.vsdx The workflow for video play and analysis(Visio)
 analysis.py  Analysis Class
 videoplayer.py  Video Player Class(Using Factory Design Pattern)
 main.py  Main class and it will generate analysis object, videoplayer object, video process and analysis process.